Acclime helps you set up, manage & advance your business in Hong Kong and beyond.

 With Hong Kong’s highly attractive tax regime, Hong Kong has risen to be one of the countries many want to carry on business activities.
-Hong Kong has a two-tier tax regime with low tax rates and a relatively easily understood legislation, making it beneficial to small and medium-sized enterprises.
+Hong Kong has a two-tier tax regime with low tax rates and relatively easily understood legislation, making it beneficial to small and medium-sized enterprises.

-It also has a significant number of double tax treaties to reduce any double taxation between countries.
+It also has a significant number of double-tax treaties to reduce any double taxation between countries.
 Unlike other countries around the world, Hong Kong has no GST, VAT, capital gains tax or any sales tax.

-Corporate/Profits income tax in Hong Kong
+Corporate/profits income tax in Hong Kong

 Year of assessment and corporate (profit) tax return